Join #ENCXQuest 2019 from March 9-16 in Tucson, AZ, for a dedicated base training week

 - Evening Discussion / Classroom Sessions on topics such as: Nutrition and meal prep, Race-day Schedule, Bike-fit, Mechanics (with session hosted by professional mechanic), Body Maintenance, Social Media / Sponsorship, Sports Psychology and Mental Health

-Ellen is will be the head coach and director of the camp.
+Ellen is will be the head coach of the camp.
 She will be overseeing all aspects of the camp, including coaching, cooking and mechanics, but most of all working to make sure the campers have a fun, safe and educational experience.

 Peter Glassford is a Registered Kinesiologist, a Certified Cycling Coach and owner of SmartAthlete.
-He has been instructing mountain bike and cyclocross skills since 2000, and has run multiple camps with young athletes.
+He has been coaching and instructing mountain bike and cyclocross skills since 2000, and has run multiple camps with young athletes.
 As a Kinesiologist, he loves all types of movement and you can listen to The Consummate Athlete Podcast, which he co-hosts with his wife Molly Hurford, to learn about various sports.
 On the bike, Peter holds the Canadian Leadville 100 record and has placed consistently in the top 10 nationally in XCO, XCM and CX for the 10+ years, he has also dabbled in road, triathlon, Enduro and Downhill.

 Molly Hurford is a journalist in love with all things cycling, running, nutrition and movement-related.
 She writes at TheOutdoorEdit.com and cohosts The Consummate Athlete Podcast.
 She also contributes to Bicycling magazine, Outside, Map My Run, and Nylon.
 She works to get more girls and women interested on adventure and wellness, and hosts talks and coaches clinics and camps for cyclists, and is the author of multiple books on cycling and nutrition, and writes for fitness and fashion magazines and sites.
 Her most recent project, Shred Girls, is a young adult fiction series and website focused on getting girls excited about bikes.
-She’s also a USA Cycling coach, certified with Precision Nutrition, and (as of May 20), a Yoga Alliance-certified yoga instructor.
+She’s also a USA Cycling coach, certified with Precision Nutrition, and a Yoga Alliance-certified yoga instructor.

 At the camp, Molly will be helping run the show, making sure everyone gets from place to place on time and is having fun.
 She’ll also be talking nutrition and other training tips, helping out with coaching, taking photos and leading a few yoga sessions to make sure we’re all staying nice and stretched!